aws-samples/aws-hpc-recipes/recipes/pcs/cluster_dns/docs/security.md

 removing the grant takes away an easy way to enumerate every node name and address in the cluster.

+## Reconcile claims the same names the policy grants

+The reconcile Lambda decides which records are its business from the record **name**: exactly one label under the zone apex.
+That is deliberately the same set of names this policy lets a node write.
+The two authorities match, so every record a node can create is a record reconcile can remove.

+Do not be tempted to decide that from the record's *shape* instead, meaning its value count or whether it carries an `AliasTarget`.
+Route 53 gives IAM no condition key for shape, so a node picks the shape freely.
+A shape-based test therefore lets a node write a record the reconciler skips on every pass, which then outlives the node that made it and the job that created it.
+An earlier version of this recipe skipped multi-value and alias records for exactly that reason, and a node could use either shape to plant a permanent record at any name it was allowed to write.
+Name is the one property both the policy and the reconciler can agree on.

+The practical consequence for operators: keep your own records in this zone at a name deeper than one label, for example `svc.nfs.<zone>`.
+Reconcile ignores those, and the node policy already refuses to write them.

 ## The residual that IAM cannot close

 **A principal holding the node role can overwrite another node's A record and redirect that